MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 ```

 ### -EnableTargetedDomainsProtection
-The EnableTargetedDomainsProtection parameter specifies whether to enable antiphishing protection for a list of specified domains.
+The EnableTargetedDomainsProtection parameter specifies whether to enable domain impersonation protection for a list of specified domains.
 Valid values are:

-- $true: Antiphishing protection is enabled for the domains specified by the TargetedDomainsToProtect parameter.
+- $true: Domain impersonation protection is enabled for the domains specified by the TargetedDomainsToProtect parameter.

 - $false: The TargetedDomainsToProtect parameter isn't used.
 This is the default value.